jralmaraz/forgerock-am/README.md

 # forgerock-terraform-provider
-This project (***in real early stages***) aims to create a custom Terraform provider to manage configurations for the ForgeRock Identity stack.
+This project (***in real early stages***) aims to create a custom Terraform provider to manage configurations for the ForgeRock Access Manager - part of the ForgeRock Identity stack.

 Feed-backs and inputs are welcome!